How to Keep Your Friends from Enjoying the Benefits of Minimalism

-Even if you truly believe that dealing with clutter can help your friend rise above stress, fatigue, depression, fear, and other issues, behaving as if they're some poor slob who just needs to get it together is sure to keep them from ever seeking your advice or assistance.
+Even if you truly believe that dealing with clutter can help your friend rise above stress, fatigue, anxiety, and other issues, behaving as if they're some poor slob who just needs to get it together is sure to keep them from ever seeking your advice or assistance.

 Instead, the best thing you can do is to be the example of someone whose life is better because you've dealt with clutter in your own home, office, and schedule.
-When you exhibit energy, resilience (paid link), and peace, friends and family may ask your secret.
+When you exhibit energy, resilience, and peace, friends and family may ask your secret.

-Photo by Stephanie Harvey on Unsplash
+Photo by Jimmy Conover on Unsplash